 Timing is Everything

 It is wise to establish a mid-term to long-term plan at this time.
 This will allow you to take full advantage of the advanced planning techniques while market values are low, interest rates are low, and the gift and estate tax exemption are still high.
 The estate and gift tax-free amount that can pass to your heirs free of the 40% Federal Tax is currently $11.58 million per person and is scheduled to be cut in half in 2026.
-Furthermore, a change in the political guard in November or four years will most likely result in an acceleration in this decline in the exemptions.
+A change in the political leadership will most likely increase this decline in the exemptions.
 Flexible and modifiable plans should use trust protectors and powers of appointment.

 Regardless of the uncertain future tax law changes, it is wise to plan in the alternative, hope for the best, and plan for the worst-case scenario.